graphql/foundation/mentorship/2020/gsoc/README.md

 **Make reference GraphQL parser usable for IDE-like applications by adding error recovery and streaming support.**

-At the moment we have two parser implementations: reference parser from `graphql-js` package which is very simple but fully spec-compliant and `graphql-language-service-parser` which is more advanced (error recovery, streaming, etc.) but is outdated and is hard to support.
+At the moment we have two parser implementations: a reference parser from the `graphql-js` package which is very simple but fully spec-compliant and `graphql-language-service-parser` which is more advanced (error recovery, streaming, etc.) but is outdated and is hard to support for the graphql-js team.
 The challenge of the project would be to bring features of advanced parser into reference parser without losing the performance or code-readability.

 **Expected outcomes:** Switch both GraphiQL and GraphQL LSP server to use the reference parser from `grahphql-js` deprecating `graphql-language-service-parser`.
 In the process, you will learn a lot about GraphQL grammar and advanced parsing techniques.